-For instance, the launcher of Minecraft is unable to deliver performance to this day.
-You have to waste needless amounts of time for it to open, just so you can launch Minecraft.
+For instance, Minecraft’s launcher cannot deliver performance to this day.
+You have to waste needless amounts of time for it to open so that you can launch Minecraft.

-There are third-party applications that allow Minecraft to be launched without the regular launcher.
+Some third-party applications allow Minecraft to be launched without the regular launcher.
 For example, MultiMC is a tool that allows you to launch Minecraft directly.
 Furthermore, it even allows you to download multiple versions of the game.

-With that being said, there is a multitude of methods to perform such actions.
+With that being said, there are many methods to perform such actions.
 Some include hard coding, while others have you download third-party apps.

 Why is the Minecraft Launcher so Bad?

-The new launcher from Minecraft had been all the buzz and hype during it’s release.
-However, it’s quite safe to say that it wasn’t what we were expecting.
-Rather than making everything easy, the new launcher is notoriously known for making even the simplest of steps marginally difficult through its state of art technology.
+The new launcher from Minecraft had been all the buzz and hype during its release.
+However, it’s quite safe to say it wasn’t what we expected.
+Rather than making everything easy, the new launcher is notoriously known for making even the simplest of steps marginally difficult through its state-of-the-art technology.

-- Massive Performance Drains: It takes up a bit too much CPU and RAM.
-Furthermore, it’s also possible to run out of disk space because of the junk temporary files that it loves storing for no reason whatsoever.
+- Massive Performance Drains: It takes too much CPU and RAM.
+Furthermore, it’s also possible to run out of disk space because of the junk temporary files it loves storing for no reason.

-- Demands More Attention Than Your Girlfriend: You have to give it special permissions against antiviruses.
-While that isn’t something to get agitated over, good luck finding it in the exceptions tab when the need arises.
+- Demands More Attention Than Your Girlfriend: You must give it special permissions against antiviruses.
+At the same time, that isn’t something to get agitated over; good luck finding it in the exceptions tab when the need arises.

 - More Buggy Than Cyberpunk: The phrase itself is already making a statement.
 However, the main issue lies within the poorly programmed software of the launcher.
-There are several grey screen errors that come with frequent crashes and unresponsive UI as the side dish.
+Several grey screen errors come with frequent crashes and unresponsive UI as the side dish.

 - Just Why?: The old Java launcher was working fine.
 Therefore, a move to downgrade the already stable launcher makes no sense.
-To rub salt on the wounds, there is absolutely no way of reverting back to the old version.
+To rub salt in the wounds, there is absolutely no way of reverting to the old version.

 Downloading The Game Directly

-Since you’ve already purchased Minecraft, it’s possible to skip the launcher part and download the game from the Microsoft store instead.
-In order to check if the account has a valid purchase, be sure to check the following link
+Since you’ve already purchased Minecraft, you can skip the launcher part and download the game from the Microsoft store instead.
+To check if the account has a valid purchase, be sure to check the following link

-Once you’re done with the confirmation, log in with the same Minecraft account on Microsoft Store.
-The Minecraft there will have the ‘Get’ button instead of the ‘Buy’ button.
+Once you finish the confirmation, log in with the same Minecraft account on Microsoft Store.
+Minecraft will have the ‘Get’ button instead of the ‘Buy’ button.
 Simply click on it to download the game.

-After the downloading and installing processes have finished, you will be able to see a copu of Minecraft appearing in your search menu.
+After the downloading and installing processes have finished, you can see a copy of Minecraft appearing in your search menu.
 Click on it and press open to continue playing the game you love!

 However, this process will only work for Minecraft for Windows.
-Therefore, if you have the java edition, then you should try other methods instead.
+Therefore, if you have the java edition, you should try other methods.

 Using MultiMC To Download Independent Instances

-MultiMC is an open-source Minecraft Launcher that works in similar ways to the official one, except for the bad part of course.
-This third-party software is quite well-maintained and is extremely simple to use and download.
+MultiMC is an open-source Minecraft Launcher that works in similar ways to the official one, except for the bad part, of course.
+This third-party software is well-maintained and extremely simple to use and download.